 北竜町ひまわりの里 / 143-2 Itaya / 24hrs mid Jul-mid Aug / FREE / hokuryu-kankou.com

 One of Hokkaido’s most famous and photogenic flower gardens, Hokuryu Himawari-no-Sato is covered with 1.5 million sunflowers from late July to mid August.
 You can walk in the sunflower maze (ひまわり迷路: 8am-6pm / ¥300) and rent a bike (¥100 per hour).
 Check out the bloom situation on the web before yo go.

 02 ONSEN & SLEEPING

 北竜温泉 / 163-2 Itaya / Day bathing 9.30am-10pm / ¥500 / portal.hokuryu.info/sunflowerpark/onsen

 About 1km north of the Himawari-no-Sato, this roadside onsen is a good place for a rest or wait for a bus to Fukagawa.
 The restaurant Fusha (11am-8pm) offers local rice and beans.
 There is also a small hotel on-site.

 Himawari-no-Sato Hokuryu Chugakko-mae (ひまわりの里・北竜中学校前) is the nearest bus stop of the sunflower village.
-Local Chuo buses from Takikawa (38min) and Fukagawa Shiritsu Byoin (深川市立病院: 32min) stop here throughout the year.
+Local Chuo buses from Takikawa (38min) on the JR Hakodate Line and Fukagawa Shiritsu Byoin (深川市立病院: 32min) stop here throughout the year.

 During the sunflower season (3rd Sat of July-4th Sun of Aug), four highway buses Kosoku Rumoi-go (高速るもい号滝川経由: via Takikawa), run from Sapporo Station (2hrs) and Rumoi (45min), also stop at the Himawari-no-Sato.